 Using the Shared Origins window at the bottom left, you can search for particular matches, sort the columns, filter by relationship, hover on match names to identify their pins on the map, and click on the My Ancestral History tab to view the cluster information for any coloured cluster you hover your mouse over.

 Can I manage a relative's DNA test for them?

 Yes, with the relative's permission, you can manage their DNA account for them - especially if they have agreed to test for you and for your family's genealogy but are not particularly interested in the ongoing research or correspondence.

-It is very common for one family member to become the 'genetic genealogist' of the family - someone who encourages others to test, orders the tests, analyses results, corresponds with matches, and hopefully shares the family tree and all the exciting DNA discoveries with the family!
-But it is even better when more relatives get involved, so share your interest and findings widely.
+It is common for one family member to become the 'genetic genealogist' of the family - someone who encourages others to test, orders the tests, analyses results, corresponds with matches, and shares the family tree and all the exciting DNA discoveries with the family!
+But it is even better when more relatives get involved themselves, so do share your interest and findings widely!

 You can attach multiple email addresses to each DNA account, so both the testers and the administrators can choose to participate at their desired level of interest.